sugiuraii/WebSocketGaugeServer/QuickStart.md

         ```jsonc
         "comport": "tcp:192.168.xx.xx:xxxxx",
         ```
 * `"baudrate"`: Set the serial port speed (baud rate) to communicate with the ELM327.
+(Ignored on using TCP-Serial wrapper)
 * `"elm327ProtocolMode"` : Set the ELM327-ECU communication protocol.
 The default is automatic (0).
 If the communication not works well, set it manually.
 * `"elm327AdaptiveTimingControl"`: Sets the wait timing for the ELM327-ECU communication.
 This can configure the waiting time of ECU->ELM327 data transfer.
 The standard setting is "adaptive timing control" (1), If there is a large delay, "aggressive adaptime timing control" (2) can be used, or adaptive timing control can be disabled by setting it to 0, and the wait time can be set manually with `"elm327Timeout"`.
 * `"elm327HeaderBytes"` : Set header of ELM327.